Sponsorship for Grant Writers*

 Follow Up: Is the rare that a sponsor will call you as soon as they read your letter.
 You must follow up within a week or so to get a conversation started.
 Be prepared to negotiate and keep in mind that most sponsorship dollars go for events with mass audiences like professional sports.
 Chances are you can't compete with those numbers, but your nonprofit has the specific and loyal audience that some company is looking for.
 Many companies now require online submission of sponsorship proposals.
 Even in these cases, try to find a name of someone in marketing to approach, and be persistent!

 Another article you might find interesting: Corporate Sponsorship: Turning Intangible Benefits into Tangible Cash

 You'll also find a chapter on writing sponsorship proposals in my book including a sample proposal, The Wise Guide to Winning Grants.

 You can learn more about the steps toward seeking corporate sponsorship in my The Quick Wise Guide to Fundraising Readiness.

 Martin, Patricia.
 Made Possible By: Succeeding with Sponsorship Basic A to Z guide to creating sponsorship proposals.

-*This article originally appeared in the June 9, 2009, issue of The NonProfit Times.
+*An earlier version of this article appeared in the June 9, 2009, issue of The NonProfit Times.